bryanrscott/SB-Sample/training/session3/README.md

 - console

-OK.
-Lets add a section to practice that again.
-Lets go to the [feature](https://getbootstrap.com/docs/5.2/examples/features/) examples and select an example of features.   and add to below our hero.
+Next, let's add a section to practice that again.
+Let's go to the [feature](https://getbootstrap.com/docs/5.2/examples/features/) examples and select an example of the features, and add below our hero.
 Demo correcting inline SVG images.

-OK.
-Lets add some bells and whistles.
-Lets go to the [modal](https://getbootstrap.com/docs/5.2/components/modal/) section of the documentation.   and lets add a modal.
-Start by just copying the example into the page.  make sure it works.
-Now update the primary button in your hero to open the dialog and remove the orginal button that opened the dialog.
-OK lets change the colour.
+Next, let's add some bells and whistles.
+Let's go to the [modal](https://getbootstrap.com/docs/5.2/components/modal/) section of the documentation, and try to add a modal.
+Start by just copying the example into the page, and make sure that it works.
+Now, update the primary button in your hero to open the dialog and remove the original button that opened the dialog.
+After that, try changing the colour to something you prefer.

-OK.
-More Bells and Whistles.
+Next, more bells and whistles.
 Tooltips and Popups.
-Add a tooltip and a popup to the page as well.
-Demonstrate adding script tag to the bottom to include initialisation code.
+Add a tooltip and a popup to the page as well.Demonstrate adding a script tag to the bottom to include the initialisation code.

-Demonstrate console.log and adding an error on the console.....
+Demonstrate <em>console.log</em> and adding an error on the console...

 ### Next Session Options
 - Code Editors - What Visual Studio brings.
-More Bootstrap HTML and Github.
+More Bootstrap HTML and GitHub.
-- Starting Docker (will be a long one)
+- Introducing Docker (will be a long one)

 [^1]: I am really open to what to call it, and welcome suggestions.
 I am not very imaginative.